 Bilateral Coordination: The ability to use both sides of the body together in a smooth and coordinated manner.

-Body Awareness: The mental image of one’s body parts, where they are, how they relate to each other and how they move.
+Body Awareness: This is the mental image of one’s body parts.
+Where they are, how they relate to each other and how they move.

 Calming activities: These types of activities help to calm your body and mind.

-Crossing Midline: This is the ability to cross over the invisible line in the middle of the body with legs, hands or eyes to the opposite side.
+Crossing Midline: It’s the ability to cross over the invisible line in the middle of the body with legs, hands or eyes to the opposite side.
 This skill is needed for things such as reading, writing, many dressing tasks and many sports activities.

 Directionality: The awareness of right/left, forward/back and up/down.
 It also includes the ability to move your body in all of these directions.

 Eye Hand Coordination: The ability for the eyes and the hands to work together to complete specific movements.
-These are necessary for activities such as dressing, writing, throwing and catching a ball and playing with toys.
+These are necessary for activities such as dressing, writing, throwing, catching a ball and playing with toys.

 Fight or Flight Response: The instinctive reaction that one has to defend themselves from real or perceived danger.
 This may result in a person being aggressive or withdrawn.